TheOdinProject/curriculum/nodeJS/express/controllers.md

 });
 ```

 Since we are using `express-async-handler`, we don't need to send an error response inside of this function but instead just throw an error. `asyncHandler` automatically catches the thrown error and calls `next()`, passing in the caught error as an argument, which passes control to our custom error handler!

-It will eventually end up in the error middleware where we can also modify:
+It will eventually end up in the error middleware function where we can also modify:

 ```javascript
 app.use((err, req, res, next) => {